zuiderkwast/oaht/README.md

   * User-defined key and value types
   * User-defined hash function and hash value type
   * Optional user-defined data inside the hashtable header (e.g. ref-counter)
-  * Optional value – when omitted, the hashtable is a set
+  * Optional value – when value is omitted, the hashtable is a set
 * No divisions or modulos
-* Small and readable source code (~300 lines) in standard C99.
+* Small and readable source code (~300 lines) in standard C.

 Notes
 -----

+The library is implemented as a single header file and all functions are declared `static inline`.
+This is much more readable and maintailable than macros while being almost as generic.
+Generics is done by defining configuration macros prior to including the header file.
+The macros are described in a section below.

 The hashtable relies on two special values for keys: `OAHT_EMPTY_KEY` and `OAHT_DELETED_KEY`.
-The macro `OAHT_EMPTY_KEY` must always be represented zero (for practical reasons) while OAHT_DELETED_KEY may be defined to any value other than zero.
+The macro `OAHT_EMPTY_KEY` must always be represented as all bits zero (for practical reasons) while `OAHT_DELETED_KEY` may be defined to any non-zero value.
 These keys cannot be inserted into the hashtable.

-This implementation is slightly modelled after CPython's dict object.
+The hashtable is resized when it's 2/3 full, to keep the number of collissions low.
+This and some other design details are modelled after CPython's dict object.
 (Source code: http://svn.python.org/view/python/trunk/Objects/dictobject.c?view=markup)

 Example
 -------